kubeshop/tracetest/README.md

 The Tracetest [test definition files](https://kubeshop.github.io/tracetest/test-definition-file/) are written in a simple YAML format.
 You can write them directly or build them graphically via the UI.
 Here is an example of a test which:

-- executes POST against the pokemon/import endpoint
+- executes POST against the pokemon/import endpoint.
 - verifies that the HTTP blocks return a 200 status code
 - verifies all database calls execute in less than 200ms